CalebABG/SparkzEngine/README.md

 ### Checking for Java Installation

-In order to both run and create your own projects you need to hava Java installed.
+In order to both run and create your own projects you need to have Java installed.
 Here's how to check for Java on each system (Windows, Mac, or Linux)

 ### Step 1: